Stuck on Repeat (album): Background and composition

 The group worked with producers S*A*M and Sluggo, Blake Healy of Metro Station and Adam Schlesinger of Fountains of Wayne on the album.
 Lead vocalist Kevin Bard stated, "I didn't want our fans to be disappointed in any way, but I wanted them to grow with us."

 The album was recorded in Red Bull Studios in Santa Monica, Right Hook Productions and The Cutting Room Studio in New York City and Westlake Studios in Los Angeles.
 "A Little More Us" was written by Kevin Bard and Adam Schlesinger while production was handled by S*A*M and Sluggo.
 Bard stated that working with Schlesinger was "surreal."
 Most of the album was produced by Blake Healy and according to the group they, "learned a lot from him in terms of both music and handling life in the music business."
 The album title is taken from the lyrics of the third track "Tongue Tied".

 Release

 "Tongue Tied" was released digitally on June 15, 2010, as the lead single from the album.
 The music video was released through the group's Facebook page on July 8, 2010, and was released to YouTube on October 29, 2010.
-The track was written by Bard and Healy and features guest vocals from Cassadee Pope during the phone call segment of the song.
+The track was written by Bard and Healy and features guest spoken-word vocals from Cassadee Pope during the phone call segment of the song.

 "Me & You" was released on November 30, 2010, as the second single from the album.
 A music video was released in promotion of the single.
 The video was shot in Venice Beach, California and was aired on TeenNick.

 In promotion of the album's release, performed at the 2010 Bamboozle Roadshow, as well as headlining their own tour with The Audition, Cash Cash, The Downtown Fiction and Cady Groves for support.
 The group also toured with Good Charlotte and Hanson.